torento-user/website/content/english/about-us/strengths.md

 read_more: true
 ---

-As the brand “Torento” we manufacture over 50 types of machineries not only for shoe making industries but also for varies other industries such as headwear, apparels, packaging and so forth.
-We have over 40 staff with varies capacities and experience to fuel “Torento” to drive its destination.
+As the renowned brand "Torento," we take pride in our diverse range of over 50 machinery types catering not only to the shoe-making industry but also to various other sectors, including headwear, apparels, packaging, and more.
+With a dedicated team of over 40 staff members, each equipped with their unique capacities and extensive experience, we propel Torento toward its destination.

-In addition to that, we, Torento as a group of companies own most sophisticated equipment for designing, fabricating, machining over worth a few of million rupees.

-Furthermore, we have the best R&D team to design and manufacturing of any kind of medium ranged machines tailor made to various customer desires.
+Moreover, as a group of companies, Torento possesses state-of-the-art equipment worth millions of rupees, enabling us to excel in designing, fabricating, and machining.
+This cutting-edge technology empowers us to deliver exceptional products.

+Additionally, our renowned research and development team stands as the best in the industry.
+With their expertise, we can design and manufacture medium-range machines that are tailored to various customer desires and specifications.

-Again, as the biggest step of our company we entered to the export market in 2002 by exporting machineries and cutting dies and moulds to India, Papua New Guinea, South Africa, Australia and USA.
+Taking a significant stride forward, in 2002, we entered the export market.
+By exporting machines, cutting dies, and molds to countries such as India, Papua New Guinea, South Africa, Australia, and the USA, we expanded our reach and established ourselves as a global player.

+These strengths and capacities enable us to consistently deliver top-quality products, meet customer expectations, and foster long-lasting relationships with partners and clients worldwide.